hhsieh/ulnet/README.md

 #### This_works.R
 This script allows users to produce network information and visualize networks on the desktop.

-### Product limitations and future goals
-1. Code generality!
-As I started from a specific project with specific datasets, the code and the app were developed to fulfill my specific research goals.
-Now I aim to generalize the application of the code.
-This is mainly about making the code generate networks for all circular and polygonal plots and the fast generations of unlimited networks of which plot margins are non-existing.
+### Project ongoing
-2. Perhaps an R package to ease the applications of the functions.
+Currently working on the generation of the code and an R package to ease the applications of the functions for a braoder set of users.

 ### Stay tuned!